swcarpentry/DEPRECATED-bc/novice/shell/03-pipefilter.md

 > On the other hand, `p*.pdb` only matches `pentane.pdb` and
 > `propane.pdb`, because the 'p' at the front only matches itself.
 >
-> `?` is also a wildcard, but it only matches a single character.
+> `?` is another wildcard, but it only matches a single character.
 This
 > means that `p?.pdb` matches `pi.pdb` or `p5.pdb`, but not `propane.pdb`.
 > We can use any number of wildcards at a time: for example, `p*.p?*`
 > matches anything that starts with a 'p' and ends with '.', 'p', and at